 So many cops

 Regardless, it was a peaceful event with no incident.
-Hungarians were simply reminiscing of their once glorious empire and celebrating their culture.
-They end their march to a location where a Hungarian village shares a border with a Romanian village.
+Hungarians were reminiscing about their once glorious empire and celebrating their culture.
+They end their march to a location where a Hungarian village shares a border with a Romanian community.

 There’s an old lookout fortification that you can climb to have a better view of the countryside.
 There are tents alive with merchants selling local delicacies such as the Pine Bark cheese called Burduf, a type of cheese aged inside a small casing of pine bark.

 The scenery here is beyond words.
-It’s the quintessential Transylvanian scenery with thickly forested mountains married to lush green hills with a pastoral backdrop from a bygone era.
+It’s the quintessential Transylvanian scenery with thickly forested mountains married to lush green hills with a simple backdrop from a bygone era.
 The people here still lead simple lives.
-You’ll see cattle and herds of sheep basking in the hills.
-The industry is still largely agrarian.
+You’ll see cattle and herds of sheep basking in the mountain.
+The industry is still mostly agrarian.

 EXPLORE GHIMES (FAGET)